noeppi-noeppi/Bongo/custom-bingos.md

   * For entities, it dumps all entities that are within a 10x10x20 box around you,
   * For advancements, it dumps all advancements you currently have.
   * For potions, it dumps all potion effects that are currently active for you.

+For statistics the dump command will only work when used as `/bingo dump false`.